Driving a Zodiac Boat in Search of Singing Humpback Whales in Hawaii: Swimming While One Sang a Powerful Song

 We search for intelligent alien life in the vast reaches of the universe, but right here on Earth, an intelligent lifeform has roamed the ocean for millions of years: whales.
 Long before I was a writer, I was a marine biologist.
 I researched humpback whales around Maui, Hawaii, and orca whales around the San Juan Islands of Washington State.
 In Hawaii, I drove a Zodiac inflatable boat in search of singing humpback whales.
-It was a magical and otherwordly experience.
+It was a magical and otherwordly experience in the waters around Maui.
 The pinnacle of it all was when swimming in the ocean, I came eye-to-eye as a whale sang a powerful song.

 Humpback whales in the warm waters of Hawaii: Mate and create new life